GALAS LGBTQ+ Armenian Society: Response to increase in racist and transphobic violence

 Following the July 2023 killing of O'Shae Sibley, GALAS' statement noted that "Sibley's killing is part of a larger trend of worsening anti-LGBTQ+ violence.
 Queer and trans people, especially those of color, are among the communities which have seen the sharpest increase in bias-motivated violence.
 This violence — and the anti-LGBTQ+ rhetoric from which it stems — has seen a worrying rise in recent years, and no community is exempt."

 Following the August 2023 killing in Yerevan of Adriana, a transgender woman, GALAS called on non-LGBTQ+ Armenians to show allyship, stating that "While LGBTQ+ Armenians protect and uplift one another, allyship from the larger Armenian community is most integral in cultivating an equitable and just community that is welcoming and representative of all Armenians."

-25th Anniversary Celebrations
+25th anniversary celebrations

 In September 2023, GALAS celebrated its twenty-fifth anniversary at a gala.
 The event was emceed by comedians Mary Basmadjian and Andy Kenareki, and performers included drag queen Anoush Ellah and singer Krista Marina.

 On a March 2024 episode of Mike Bonin's podcast What's Next, Los Angeles?, GALAS President Erik Adamian recounted the backlash to GALAS' 25th anniversary gala, stating "There were some campaigns that were carried out after [the gala] targeted towards how GALAS is, quote-unquote, 'desecrating Armenian culture and identity', and targeting many of the people were in attendance at the gala, and what was being performed there.
 And, somehow, GALAS' program at the gala became a topic of discussion for parents in Glendale Unified, and it's all been very surreal.
 It's all been very disheartening to witness."